parosen/Geo-SInC/UNAVCO2022/5.4_Intro_to_preparing_data_for_stack_processing/README.md

 ### 5. Run stackSentinel.py

-NOTE: same SNWE/AOI/bbox should be used for "3. data search/download" and "5. run"
+Tips: use the same SNWE/AOI/bbox in "3. data search/download" and "5. run", to avoid the potential descrepency between the downloaded and needed data.

 ```bash
 cd ~/data-marmot/test/SaltonSeaSenDT173